Skip to content

 PS: I did try asking AI for help while figuring this out.
 It didn’t mention finalizers once.
 Even when I added specific context about the setup stack.
 Turns out, this is one of those cases where reading the source code is still the fastest path to clarity.

-CI Insights detects flaky jobs, retries them automatically, and tracks everything.
-See what's breaking your CI.
+Test Insights detects flaky tests, quarantines them automatically, and tracks test health across your suite.

 Recommended posts